-In order to test the spatial variability of the descriptors we calculated them for the entire E-OBS dataset for the time period 1971-2000 for the two types of extremes mentioned above.
+In order to test the spatial variability of the descriptors, we calculated them for the entire E-OBS data set for the time period 1971-2000 for the two types of extremes mentioned above.

-The descriptors were calculated for each grid point but taking into account not only this grid point but additionally the eight neighbouring gridpoints thus using a moving window if 9 gridpoints.
-The time series for each grid point were detrended and partitioned separately before the 9 partitioned time series were merged to calculate the descriptors.
-The reason for using this moving window of 9 gridpoints is the fulfillment of the criteria of the Markov method (see Sec.2.3) which is not given for the entire area when using only single gridpoints.
+The descriptors were calculated for each grid point, taking into account not only this grid point but also the eight neighboring grid points thus using a moving window if nine grid points.
+The time series for each grid point were detrended and partitioned separately before the nine partitioned time series were merged to calculate the descriptors.
+The reason for using this moving window of nine grid points is the fulfillment of the criteria of the Markov method (see Sect.
+2.3), which is not given for the entire area when using only single grid points.
 Using this moving window does not alter the general spatial pattern and smoothness of the results.

-For both type of extremes, the descriptors show smooth spatial patterns (see Fig. 1), nevertheless variations between different regions can be identified.
+For both type of extremes, the descriptors show smooth spatial patterns (see Fig. 2); nevertheless, variations between different regions can be identified.

-The persistence for the winter extremes (left side of Fig. 1) is lower than for summer extremes, especially in northern and Central Europe compound cold and wet events are most likely events of a short duration and rather rare (with recurrence times of up to 400 days).
-Along the Mediterranean coast and south eastern Europe the values are higher and probabilities of residing in a compound extreme state of over 50% are observed.
+The persistence for the winter extremes (left side of Fig. 2) is lower than for summer extremes; specifically, in northern and central Europe compound cold and wet events are most likely events of a short duration and rather rare (with recurrence times of up to 400 days).
+Along the Mediterranean coast and southeastern Europe, the values are higher and probabilities of residing in a compound extreme state of over 50 % are observed.
 The recurrence time for these events is also comparatively low (around 100 days).
 Interpreting the results, one has to keep in mind that we are always referring to relative compound extremes.
 The entropy is around 0.9 for most of the area with small regions showing lower entropies down to 0.5.
 These high values can be explained by the low persistence - as compound winter extremes are grouped in very short episodes (low persistence), they are very hard to predict.
-The highest persistences for summer events (right side of Fig. 1) are observed in Scandinavia and the eastern part of the E-OBS domain and lowest in Central Europe and the northern coast of Spain.
-The persistence is above 50% for the whole domain, which means that the probability of the system residing in a compound extreme state is high and these events are grouped in episodes of long duration.
-The recurrence time lies between 40 and 100days and is as such also lower than that for compound winter events.
-Lowest values are observed in the Balkan region.
-The entropy lies between 0.4 and 0.65 which means that the extreme events are not so easy to predict, especially for parts of Central Europe where the entropy is highest.
+The highest persistence for summer events (right side of Fig. 2) are observed in Scandinavia and the eastern part of the E-OBS domain and lowest in central Europe and the northern coast of Spain.
+The persistence is above 50 % for the whole domain, which means that the probability of the system residing in a compound extreme state is high and these events are grouped in episodes of long duration.
+The recurrence time lies between 40 and 100 days and is as such also lower than that for compound winter events.
+The lowest values are observed in the Balkan region.
+The entropy lies between 0.4 and 0.65, which means that the extreme events are not so easy to predict, especially for parts of central Europe where the entropy is the highest.
 However, according to our definitions, summer extremes can better be predicted than winter extremes.